Excellent

 In clinical trials, people with type 2 diabetes taking Mounjaro (tirzepatide) for blood sugar control lost up to 13.9% of their body weight in 104 weeks.
 If you weigh 250 pounds, that’s almost 35 pounds — roughly the weight of a 3-year old!

 Is Mounjaro right for you?
-Find a weight loss specialist on Klarity and find out.
-And get a Mounjaro online prescription in as little as 24 hours if it is.
+Find a weight loss specialist on Klarity Health and find out.
+And get a Mounjaro online prescription in as little as 24 hours if it is.*

 Find a provider